-- To start the Graphical Environment on a CLI-only Linux system, we have to run X or startx - X is usually a symlink to the Xorg executable.
+- To start the Graphical Environment on a CLI-only Linux system, we have to run X or startx. - X is usually a symlink to the Xorg executable.
 We usually avoid runnin X directly.
-Running startx is preferable. - startx is a script that prepares the environment to allow X to start.
+Running startx is preferable. - startx is a script that prepares the environment to allow X to start. - If X fails to start a .xsession-errors file will be created under your home directory.